new1479/CommandHandler/README.md

 end)
 ```

-#setting a prefix
+Setting a prefix
 defuilt prefix for the command handler is '>' but can be changed using this function
 ```lua
 api.setpf(__PREFIX_HERE__)
 ```
-#here's one last example incase you still don't understand it all
+Here's one last example incase you still don't understand it all
 ```lua
 local api = loadstring(game:HttpGet("https://raw.githubusercontent.com/new1479/CommandHandler/main/main.lua"))()